-In setting REC prices for the Low-Income Distributed Generation Incentive sub-program for the Initial Plan, the Agency adjusted the Illinois Shines' REC prices in the CREST model by setting the assumed debt financing of the project to 0%, and increasing the net metering benefit shared with participants from 20% to (i) 100% for residential participants in 1-4 unit buildings and (ii) 50% for residential participants in larger buildings.
-489 For the 2022 Plan, the Agency increased the development costs component of the model for 1-4 unit buildings to 200% of the value used in Illinois Shines to recognize the increased complexity of developing residential projects as part of Illinois Solar for All, especially the added costs of identifying and verifying eligible income-eligible customers.
+(ii) 50% for residential participants in larger buildings.508 For the 2022 Plan, the Agency increased the development costs component of the model for 1-4 unit buildings to 200% of the value used in Illinois Shines to recognize the increased complexity of developing residential projects as part of Illinois Solar for All, especially the added costs of identifying and verifying eligible income-eligible customers.
 The 2024 Plan maintains these approaches.

-For the ILSFA Community Solar sub-program, the Illinois Shines REC prices were adjusted by shortening the financing term to five years and lowering the debt financing to 35% as a proxy for the shorter payment timeline in ILSFA compared to Illinois Shines.
-For the Non-Profit and Public Facilities sub-program, REC prices were adjusted from the Illinois Shines distributed generation pricing model by considering the project as a non-taxable entity (but able to utilize the 30% ITC); the up-to-10 kW size segment was assumed to be non-residential instead of residential; and the net metering benefit to be shared with participants was increased from 20% to 50%.
-The Agency does https://ipa.illinois.gov/content/dam/soi/en/web/ipa/documents/announcement-rec-prices-august12022.pdf https://ipa.illinois.gov/content/dam/soi/en/web/ipa/documents/42023/rec-prices-for-illinois-shines-and-illinois-solar-for-all-41923.pdf not propose any adjustments to the REC price methodology for these two sub-programs for this 2024 Plan.
+For Similarly, for the ILSFA Community Solar sub-program, in the Initial Plan the Illinois Shines REC prices were adjusted by shortening the financing term to five years and lowering the debt financing to 35% as a proxy for the shorter payment timeline in ILSFA compared to Illinois Shines.
+The 2024 Plan maintains this approach.
+For the Non-Profit and Public Facilities sub-program, in the Initial Plan REC prices were adjusted from the Illinois Shines distributed generation pricing model by considering the project as a non-taxable entity-(but able to utilize the 30% ITC); the up-to-10 kW size segment was assumed to be non-residential instead of residential; and the net metering benefit to be shared with participants was increased from 20% to 50%.
+The Agency does not propose any adjustments to the REC price methodology for these two sub-programs for this 2024 Plan.
+For this 2024 Plan, the REC Pricing Model was updated to assume that Non-Profits and Public Facilities were able to utilize the 30% ITC pursuant to changes in federal tax law stemming from the Inflation Reduction Act.